Manapōuri Power Station: Political history

 In July 1956, the New Zealand Electricity Department announced the possibility of a project using the Manapōuri water, an underground power station and underground tailrace tunnel discharging the water at Deep Cove in Doubtful Sound.
 Five months later, Consolidated Zinc Proprietary Limited (later known as Comalco) formally approached the New Zealand government about acquiring a large amount of electricity for aluminium smelting.

 On 2 May 1961 Stan Goosman for the Ministry of Works for the First National Government, signed an agreement making it binding on any future government for this project to go ahead, On 19 January 1960, the Labour Government and Consolidated Zinc/Comalco signed a formal agreement for Consolidated Zinc to build both an aluminium smelter at Tiwai Point and a power station in Manapōuri.
 The agreement violated the National Parks Act, which provided for formal protection of the Park, and required subsequent legislation to validate the development.
 Consolidated Zinc/Comalco received exclusive rights to the waters of both Lakes Manapōuri and Te Anau for 99 years.
 Consolidated Zinc/Comalco planned to build dams that would raise Lake Manapōuri by 30 m, and merge the two lakes.
 The Save Manapouri Campaign was born, marking the beginning of the modern New Zealand environmental movement.

 In 1963, Consolidated Zinc/Comalco decided it could not afford to build the power station.
 The New Zealand government took over.
 Electricity generated by the plant was sold to Consolidated Zinc/Comalco at under an arrangement designed to return the cost of building the power station to the government.

-In 1969, Consolidated Zinc's electric power rights were transferred to Comalco Power (NZ) Ltd, a subsidiary of the Australian-based Comalco Industries Pty Ltd.
+In 1969, Consolidated Zinc's electric power rights were transferred to Comalco Power (NZ) Ltd, a subsidiary of the Australia-based Comalco Industries Pty Ltd.

 In 1970, the Save Manapouri Campaign organised a petition to Parliament opposing raising the water level of Lake Manapōuri.
 The petition attracted 264,907 signatures, equivalent to nearly 10 percent of New Zealand's population at the time.

 In 1972, New Zealand elected a new Labour government.
 In 1973, the Prime Minister, Norman Kirk, honoured his party's election pledge not to raise the levels of the lakes.
 He created an independent body, the Guardians of Lake Manapōuri, Monowai, and Te Anau, to oversee management of the lake levels.
 The original six Guardians were all prominent leaders of the Save Manapouri Campaign.